ftdc-picsl/antsct-aging/README.md

 ANTs cortical thickness pipeline container, contains a template for older individuals.

-By default, the `trim_neck.sh` script is called to crop the FOV of the images.
+By default, the `trim_neck.sh` script is called to mask out the neck region, users may optionally crop out the neck or proceed with the unaltered input image.

 The template is provided by Nick Tustison.

 Cortical labels are warped to the subject space after processing, label information and definitions are under template/labels.

+A warp between the internal template and the MNI152NLin2009cAsym template is downloaded at build time and included in the container.
+This is used to warp labels from MNI152NLin2009cAsym space to subject space through the internal template.
+Users may additionally specify their own labels in the MNI152NLin2009cAsym space.

 ## Container images